-By 2021, the College of Technology will be the “College of Choice” for both students and industry.
+The College of Technology will continue to be the “College of Choice” for both students and industry.

-College of Technology provides a quality undergraduate education to students of Northwest Indiana and beyond who are ready for the world of work or graduate education.
-The college offers graduate education in areas of strong student interest and industry needs.
-We are committed and dedicated to regional economic development and the Purdue system-wide land-grant mission.
+The College of Technology provides a quality undergraduate education to students of Northwest Indiana and beyond who are ready for the world of work or graduate education.
+The College offers graduate education in areas of strong student interest and industry needs.
+The College is committed and dedicated to transforming students’ lives and our metropolitan region through innovative education, applied research, and community engagement.

 Statement of Values